-Wouldn’t it be great if there was a way that could not only prevent users from entering incorrect addresses at checkout, but also improve UX by reducing address entry time on web forms?
-Luckily, that's where good ol' technology gets to take a seat at the table.
-Loqate, the world’s most trusted data specialist in location intelligence, have done just that.
+Wouldn’t it be great if there was a way that could not only prevent users from entering incorrect addresses at checkout but also improve UX by reducing address entry time on web forms?
+Luckily, that’s where good ol’ technology gets to take a seat at the table.
+Loqate, the world’s most trusted data specialist in location intelligence, has done just that.

 What makes Loqate particularly unique is that if you sell your products globally, it’s beyond challenging to have an address format at checkout that will work for all of your customers.
 So, unless you’re going to manually adjust the address format to suit every individual country you sell to, you’re more than likely always going to find orders coming through your online store that look like this:

 Loqate’s address verification takes into account more than 245 continuously changing countries and territories, 10,000+ languages, 139 character scripts and more than 130 different address formats.
 As a result, the odds of a customer submitting an incorrect address are dramatically slashed.